oriuminc/jenkins-inception/README.md

 To Do
 -----

-  - Add and config disk-usage plugin to see how bloated jobs get.
   - Add [github-oauth plugin][plugin-github-oauth] so that devs can log in with GitHub account so long as they're part of a given GitHub org.
 Currently blocked on next release of dependency, github-api